 Will my state pension increase with inflation?

 Introduced in 2010, the triple lock is a guarantee from the UK Government that State Pension payments will continue to go up.
 It is called the triple lock because it ties payments to whatever is the highest of three figures: average earnings growth, the CPI rate of inflation or 2.5%.

 Despite the triple lock being considered a safeguard for State Pension payments, it could be overturned in the future and can still be altered by the current party in power.
 For example, the government suspended the triple lock commitment for 2022.
 This was justified by the effect the Coronavirus Job Retention Scheme had on average earnings figures, which would have required State Pension payments to rise by 7%.
 Instead, the government used the highest of the other two figures – the CPI and 2.5% – which in this case was the CPI rate of 3.1%.
-The triple lock guarantee was honoured for 2023-24, as confirmed in the Autumn statement, with state pensions rising by 10.1% in April 2023.
+The triple lock guarantee was honoured for 2023/24, with state pensions rising by 10.1% in April 2023.